 For the adults in The Met, teamwork is a defining aspect of the culture.
 Principals create regular opportunities for professional development and life-long learning.
 Staff members also reflect regularly and share ideas through a weekly publication called TGIF.
 Additionally, staff members meet regularly in a variety of configurations (whole staff, grade level, advisor buddies, etc.).

 Parent/Family Engagement / Adult Support - The Met enrolls families.
 Parents and families are an essential element of The Met.
 They feel welcomed and valued at The Met.

 Families are engaged around their children through initial home visits, and by participating in Learning Plan meetings and exhibitions.
 Families are resources for the school.
-They share knowledge about their children, support the school community by suggesting mentoring possibilities, and use their assets in ways that support the school.
+They share knowledge about their children, support the school community by suggesting mentoring possibilities and use their assets in ways that support the school.
 They play an active role in the school community that includes political issues, social gatherings, and supporting new parents and students.
 They play a proactive role in their children’s learning through high school and beyond.

-Post-Secondary Planning - The Met shows deep faith in all students and work to make college an opportunity for all of their students, to provide options for them in life.
+Post-Secondary Planning - The Met shows deep faith in all students and works to make college an opportunity for all of their students, to provide options for them in life.
 Advisors, staff and school leaders plan backwards to maximize these opportunities: they develop challenging individual Learning Plans, take students on visits to colleges, educate families about the post-secondary planning process, and build relationships with local colleges.

 All students must take college entrance exams and apply to college or post-secondary school programs.
 In addition, The Met continues to follow and support students even when they become alumni.
 No matter what their chosen course, The Met requires all students to develop post-high school plans that contribute to the future success of the student – be it through college, a professional internship, travel, trade school, the military, or the workforce.